 Tracey is a member of several bar associations, including the American Bar Association, D.C.
 Bar Association, Maryland Bar Association and Montgomery County Bar Association.
 In 2013, she was selected to participate in the inaugural Leadership Development Academy program for the Montgomery County Bar Association.
 The Leadership Development Academy was created to develop young lawyers into bar leaders and to encourage them to be more involved not only in the legal community, but in the Montgomery County community, by providing services and programs that will enrich the community.

 In addition to her bar memberships, Tracey has a mediation training certificate for completing 40 hours of coursework.
-Outside of her billable work, Tracey volunteers with the D.C.
+Outside of her billable work, Tracey volunteers and is a member of the Board of Directors for the D.C.
 Volunteer Lawyers Project (DCVLP), an organization whose mission is to provide high-quality, free legal services to low-income D.C. residents in family law cases.
 She provides pro bono legal representation, doing custody, divorce and guardian ad litem work for survivors of domestic violence and children in high-conflict custody cases.

 District of Columbia

 J.D., Hamline University School of Law

 - Law Clerk Grant Recipient, Maryland Legal Aid Bureau

 - President, Black Law Students Association